mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 ### Getting Support

 When things do not go to plan and a resolution cannot be found among workstream contributors, the Mojaloop Foundation provides support mechanisms.
+Please contact the Mojaloop Foundation Director of Community who will guide you to find a resolution.

 ## Non-Official Workstreams and External Donations

 When an appropriate existing workstream may not exist and support is not sufficient to warrant creation of a new official workstream, contributors may decide to work on features or changes externally to the community processes.
 In these circumstances our [external donation process](../standards/guide.md#adopting-open-source-contributions-into-mojaloop) must be followed before code, documentation or other artifacts can be adopted by the Mojaloop Foundation.

+Please note that all work done outside of official Mojaloop workstream processes is subject to our [external donation process](../standards/guide.md#adopting-open-source-contributions-into-mojaloop).
+This is to ensure an appropriate amount of rigorous review to ensure our standards are met before inclusion in any official Mojaloop release.